albertzak/open/readme.md

         - but showing data inline with code (no more hunting through logs)

     - inspect data inline as text
+      - only via editor extension that rewrites buffer with id
+        - Q: want to avoid having to run local sidecar clj(s) app that computes rewriting ops, but also keep extension super simple
+          - should the broker compute rewrite actions before publishing? hmmm

     - run fns on nodes
       - Q: within sci or not?